spacetj/production-readiness/01-stability-reliability/README.md

 ### Helm

 Helm uses charts, a collection of files that describe a related set of Kubernetes resources.
-A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.
+Helm uses Sprig template library to help template the yaml files and values can be defined in single or multiple value files.

 | Open Source                            | Managed By | First Release |
 | -------------------------------------- | ---------- | ------------- |